Heritage shop fronts

 While the guide has been prepared specifically for shop fronts on listed heritage buildings and in heritage areas, its principles can be applied to other shop fronts elsewhere in the city and its surroundings.

-For information about funding available from the Council for heritage items, as well as suggestions for other sources of funding, see: Built Heritage Incentive Fund
+For information about funding available from the Council for heritage items, as well as suggestions for other sources of funding, see: Heritage Resilience and Regeneration Fund

 Other organisations that offer support and guidance for heritage items